yudhanjaya/yudhanjaya.github.io/_pages/about.md

 - The Inhuman Peace (2021, HarperCollins India)
 - The Inhuman Race (2018, HarperCollins India)

-I also work on a fictional, open-source city called [**Witness over at the SciFi Economics Lab**.](http://scifieconomics.world/) Witness is an open-source collaborative futures design project that examines alternate economies and tries to get the underlying principles right.
+I also worked on a fictional, open-source city called [**Witness over at the SciFi Economics Lab**.](http://scifieconomics.world/) Witness is an open-source collaborative futures design project that examines alternate economies and tries to get the underlying principles right.
 Then there's [Sonnet for the Subconcious War, and other poems from the Automaton (2019)](https://yudhanjaya.com/project/2019-04-osun), a spin-off from my OSUN project - a poetry collaboration between my retrained GPT-instances and Samuel Peralta, bound for the Moon via the [Lunar Codex project](https://www.lunarcodex.com/).

 ## Games

 I’ve contributed to **[Neurocracy](https://www.theverge.com/2021/7/14/22577088/neurocracy-wikipedia-murder-mystery-game)** (2021), a conspiracy thriller / murder mystery set in the pages of a rapidly mutating, near-future Wikipedia.
 Neurocracy won the New Media Writing Prize and was nominated for the IGF Excellence in Narrative award.